 It can also soften the taste of the tannins that can cause harshness in young rosé wines.
 Tannins are defined as a compound found in wine that gives it an astringent, mouth-drying effect.

 To aerate wine is to replicate the wine’s natural aging process, making up for the lost years that the wines were bottled up in a wine cellar.
 Speeding up this process with oxygen exposure is an attractive idea when you’re ready to drink the wine now.

 The younger and more tannic the rosé wine, the longer it needs to breathe.
 An hour is usually enough to soften the tannins but see below for more specifics.

 Use a Wide-Bottomed Decanter for rosé

 For optimal effect, a wide-bottomed decanter gives maximum air exposure to the wine.
-This is a wide-bottomed decanter perfect for decanting rosé wine you should consider.
+This is a wide-bottomed decanter perfect for decanting rosé wine you should consider (Amazon link).
 Check out the current pricing on Amazon.

 It is interesting to note that less dramatic changes can be achieved by removing the cork from the bottle for about 15-60 minutes before pouring.
 You can also use a large wine glass to pour the rosé in and let it sit for at least ten to twenty minutes.

 Reasons Not to Decant

 In comparison to red wines, rosé wines are not typically aged in bottles for long periods of time before serving.
 Because of this, they have little opportunity to develop aromas that need evaporation.